joalissoncm/tic-tac-toe_in_Python/README.md

 # tic-tac-toe_in_Python
-#PORT: Jogo feito usando as bibliotecas Pygame e Numpy
+#PORT: Jogo feito usando as bibliotecas Pygame e Numpy.
 #
 #
-#
-#ENG:
+#ENG: Game made using Pygame and Numpy.